Aquatics

 Aquatics performance reports

-The aquatics working group and Belle Haven Pool task force are intended to be community-based forums for community members to engage directly with City staff and the aquatics operator.
-They are not intended as formal public meetings, and City Councilmembers generally do not attend, in accordance with Brown Act requirements that discussions and/or decisions that involve a quorum of the City Council be made only during a formal, public, noticed meeting.
+The Aquatics Working Group is a community-based forum for community members to engage directly with City staff and the Aquatics Operator.
+It is not intended as a formal public meeting, and City Councilmembers generally do not attend, in accordance with Brown Act requirements that discussions and/or decisions that involve a quorum of the City Council be made only during a formal, public, noticed meeting.

 Ref. # Feedback Response